brct-james/helmsman/README.md

 - Implement API req queue (also rework api service & use with callbacks) (also Ensure no unnecessary saving to localstorage outside of intervals)
 - Net Worth Chart MkII (migrate to interval service)
 - Re-evaluate ship card UI
+- See about changing how fleet-overview works so ship-card elements aren't regenerated every time shipInfo is refreshed (may not be feasible)

 ## Related Projects